acmeair/acmeair-driver/acmeair-jmeter/README.md

 ```text
 cd acmeair-jmeter/scripts/
 ```
-Edit the host.csv file to be the appropriate name or address for the WebSphere Liberty server.
+To specify the address of the server, specify `-JHOSTNAME=<hostname> -JPORT=<port>` on the JMeter command line to match the address of your WebSphere Liberty server.
+Alternatively, edit the `user.properties` file, changing `HOSTNAME` and `PORT`, and supply this file to JMeter with `-q user.properties`.

-The workload can be started using either the command line or JMeter's graphical interface.
+The workload can be executed using either the command line or JMeter's graphical interface.

 To run the workload using the command line, some additional steps are needed to configure what will be collected in the output.
 Edit the %JMETER_DIR%/bin/jmeter.properties file setting the summariser properties to get basic output reporting.